ergildo/timescaledb-benchmark/README.md

-# timescaledb-benchmark-assignment
-Timescaledb Benchmark Assignment
+#Timescaledb Benchmark Assignment

 # Problem Description
-In this challenge the purpose is to implement a command line tool that can be used to benchmark SELECT query performance across multiple workers/clients against a TimescaleDB instance.
+Implement a command line tool that can be used to benchmark SELECT query performance across multiple workers/clients against a TimescaleDB instance.
 The tool should take as its input a CSV file (whose format is specified below) and a flag to specify the number of concurrent workers.
 After processing all the queries specified by the parameters in